Car Insurance for First-time Buyers

 - Did you retire?

-Car Insurance Is Legally Required
+Is Car Insurance Required By Law?

 Did you know that almost every single state legally requires you to carry car insurance?
 Though your state probably requires a minimum amount of liability insurance, keep in mind, the legal requirements they set are typically not enough to cover serious damages to a vehicle or more severe injuries.
 So you’ll want to research how much coverage you may want on top of the state requirements.